IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
-In the fixed code, we defer restoration of integrity of the source collection until ConsistencyRestored event of the ordered collection occurs.
+In the fixed code, we defer restoration of integrity of *relations* collection until ConsistencyRestored event of *orderedRelations* collection occurs.
 For the sake of simplification we don't unsubscribe from ConsistencyRestored event, so we accumulate ConsistencyRestored event handlers.
 To fix it we can do unsubscribe from ConsistencyRestored event manually or use [Reactive Extensions](https://github.com/dotnet/reactive):

 ```csharp